Komal120497/git-github/README.md

-Master of Science in Information Systems Graduate from Santa Clara Univeristy in California
+Master of Science in Information Systems Graduate from Santa Clara University in California